curvenote/blog/content/blog/how-to-use-paperpile-with-curvenote.md

 To organize your papers, we recommend only including the references that you need for your Curvenote project, and using the full reference management capabilities of Paperpile.
 This is easy to do by creating a folder that contains all the references for your project.

-To create a new folder in Paperpile, follow these steps!!:
+To create a new folder in Paperpile, follow these steps:

 1. In the left-hand toolbar in the Paperpile web app, go to _FOLDERS_ > click the plus symbol _Add new folder_